twentyOne2x/attnmarkets-docs/pages/users/for-creators-devs-and-ctos.md

 - selling large chunks of your token feels wrong
 - banks do not care about your meme or your address history

-attn gives you a way to **turn your earnings into a funding tool** instead of selling your own supply.
+attn gives you a way to **turn your earnings into a financing tool** instead of selling your own supply.

 ---